-Creating an ideal sleep environment for your baby will go a long way in helping them to sleep well at night.
-This is something that I see parents underestimate, all the time.
-Many people don’t realize how our environment affects us in any setting that we’re in.
+Creating an ideal sleep environment for your baby will go a long way in helping him sleep better at night.
+This is something that parents underestimate all the time.
+Oftentimes, we don’t realize how much our environment affects us in any setting that we’re in.

-Think about the environment of a corporate office.
-If the desks were replaced with couches and employees came to work in yoga pants, the vibe would not be the same.
+Think of a corporate office.
+If the desks were replaced with couches and employees came to work in yoga pants, the vibe just wouldn’t be the same.
 Going to a spa for a facial and massage wouldn’t be relaxing with rock music blaring from the speakers.

 So, what makes for the perfect sleep environment?

-1. Keep it Dark.
+1. Darkness.
 The first step to encourage sleep is to keep it dark.
 Really dark.
 As in, as dark as possible.
-As in, that cute little nightlight with the sweet owl-face on it?
-Throw it out.
-The slightest bit of light reduces melatonin levels in the human brain – and without melatonin, nobody’s sleeping.
+I’m looking at you, cute little nightlight with the sweet owl-face.
+Get rid of it.
+Even the slightest bit of light reduces melatonin levels in your baby’s brain – and without melatonin, nobody’s sleeping.

 Don’t worry about leaving your baby in a dark room.
-Babies are not afraid of the dark.
-They’ve spent their entire existence in your dark, dark womb with no owl-face nightlight.
-The darker the room, the better they’ll sleep.
+Babies aren’t developmentally capapable of being afraid of the dark.
+That comes later, between the ages of two and three years.
+Think about it: your baby has spent her entire existence in your dark, dark womb with no owl-face nightlight.
+The darker the room, the better she’ll sleep.

-Blackout curtains are a huge help in keeping your baby’s room dark.
-This product will do an even better job than blackout curtains and is very easy to pop onto the windows of your nursery.
+Blackout curtains are hugely helpful in keeping your baby’s room dark.
+This does an even better job than blackout curtains and is very easy to pop onto the windows of your nursery.

 Because sleep works in cycles, your baby actually wakes up many times throughout the night and remains in a semi-aroused state while transitioning to the next sleep cycle.
-White noise helps transition to the next sleep cycle without being fully aroused.
+White noise helps each transition become a more seamless process without yoru baby waking in between.

 Can your baby become dependent on white noise?
-Yes, it’s possible.
-I personally need white noise to sleep at night, as well as a pillow and a blanket, and a bed.
-I put white noise in the same category as other sleep essentials.
-I don’t know any parents who are concerned that their baby will become addicted to a blanket, and I see white noise in a similar vein.
+Yes.
+I personally need white noise to sleep at night, as well as a pillow, a blanket, and a bed.
+I place white noise in the same category as other sleep essentials.
+I don’t know of any parents who are concerned that their baby will become dependant on a blanket, and I see white noise in a similar vein.
 It’s a great tool to help sleep.
-It doesn’t bother anyone else, is easily portable for travel and doesn’t require a parent to be involved in it throughout the night.
+It doesn’t bother anyone else, is easily portable, and doesn’t require a parent to be involved with it throughout the night.

-4. A Video Monitor can be helpful if you want the extra security of being able to check on your baby without going in.
-Of course, if you ever suspect an emergency of any kind, you should always go into your baby immediately.
+4. Video Monitor.
+This can be helpful if you want the extra security of being able to check on your baby without going in to her room.
+Of course, if you’re ever concerened about anything, always go in and check on your baby in person right away.